-Like many interactive learning centers, our programming has had to adapt this season due to safety measures in place for COVID-19.
-We have moved some exploratory exhibits outside to our wrap-around porch and are offering free science learning kits for kids during opening hours.
-We will continue to post family-oriented activities on this page for you to do at home!
+Like many interactive learning centers, our programming has had to adapt this year due to safety measures in place for COVID-19.
+We hope to open for special events in the future, and we will continue to post family-oriented activities on this page for you to do at home!

 So Many Rocks, So Much Time

 The creation of the Wallowa Mountains is a 100-400 million year old story of ancient volcanic islands colliding with a growing continent, massive volcanic eruptions and a final polishing by large Ice Age glaciers.
 All of this has left us with a wild and beautiful landscape full of unique rocks, minerals and fossils.

 Print out the sheets below to learn more about what you might find while exploring the Wallowas.

 Wallowa County is lucky to be home to many different Birds of Prey.
 Many of them can be spotted as you ride or drive through the county, hike local trails or swim at the lake during the day.

 To get a peek at most of our local owl species, though, you'll need to become a night owl yourself.
 Some species of owl hunt prey at dusk or dawn, but many of them use their incredibly sensitive senses to hunt in the dark of night.
 Look for nests or perches by searching for owl pellets at the base of trees or posts.